darkrelics/eidolon-engine/documentation/incremental-implementation.md

 # Eidolon Engine Incremental Game Implementation Guide

 This guide provides detailed technical information, code examples, and specific configurations for the production-deployed Incremental Game system.
-Based on the 9-stack CDK deployment architecture with 16 Lambda functions and 14 DynamoDB tables, this guide reflects the actual implementation deployed to AWS.
+For the shared deployment architecture (stack counts, Lambda inventory, DynamoDB tables), see the canonical overview in [Deployment Guide](deployment.md#system-architecture).

 ## Table of Contents